SaadiIftikhar/Smartfrog-Canary/README.md

 2: file_archiver.py

--- Constant monitering of created tmp folder
+-- Constant monitoring of created tmp folder

 ![Image](https://github.com/user-attachments/assets/206f2d35-2e35-439e-becf-069b6e81fb23)

--- Printing of archived file names when 10 or more files are present in folder (it will only archieve the first 10)
+-- Printing of archived file names when 10 or more files are present in folder (it will only archive the first 10)

 ![Image](https://github.com/user-attachments/assets/31cf3bed-ec02-46a0-a460-d1aa0b743f03)